tboucheau/Rwitter/README.md

-# README
+#README

-This is a twitter like app on ruby on rails
+This is a twitter like app based  on ruby on rails

-# twitter
+#Rwitter
- Use of devise for authenticate user (with email confirmation) display tweets with pseudo
+ - Use of devise for authenticate user (with email confirmation)
+ - display tweets with pseudo

- ## WORK IN PROGRESS
+ ##WORK IN PROGRESS